-In November 2016, Michelle founded ‘Samphire’ dance company, a company specifically for mature movers.
-Michelle wanted older members of the Isle of Wight to have the opportunity to learn to dance, create and perform.
+In November 2016, I founded ‘Samphire’ dance company, a company specifically for mature movers.
+I wanted older members of the Isle of Wight to have the opportunity to learn to dance, create and perform.
 Some members of the company danced when they were younger but most have never danced before.
 All come to class with a wealth of life experience and a willingness to try out new ideas and to push themselves mentally as well as physically.
-Our youngest member is 55, the eldest is 76.

 I never thought I would have the opportunity to dance at this stage of my life.
 It’s great to be part of such a friendly group and to have such a good workout for the brain as well as the body. – Celia, a member of Samphire since the beginning.

 Samphire meets each week in Newport.
 Samphire has expanded to offer classes in South Wight (Ventnor) to people aged 50s + who would like to dance.

 In the summer of 2017 I was commissioned to create a dance film inspired by Victorian photographer, Julia Margaret Cameron.
 The collaboration with Samphire, QuayCrafts and film maker Paul Windridge culminated in the film, ‘Under Julia’s Spell’ which formed part of the exhibition ‘Out of the Shadows’ at Dimbola Museum and Galleries.
 (Photographs by Carol Walker).

 In May 2018 Samphire and friends took part in the world wide project, The Nelken Line.